birds are a great school project...

 you to learn new skills."

-started BirdKit.com to help students excel in science.
-It
+Chronister started BirdKit.com to help students excel in science.

 were very complex, and only adult hobbyists could build them.

-My efforts to simplify the construction made it possible for
+Nathan's efforts to simplify the construction made it possible

-excited about the ornithopter kits.
-As they rise to meet the
+excited about building the ornithopters.
+As they rise to meet

 more about the related math and science concepts!